Alliance Airlines: History

 In November 2015, Alliance announced the purchase of 6 Fokker 70 and 15 Fokker 100 aircraft from Austrian Airlines.
 In 2016, the airline was recognised as the first regional aircraft operator in Australia to attain IATA Operational Safety Audit (IOSA) certification.
 In November 2018, Alliance was awarded CAPA Asia Pacific Regional Airline of the Year.

 In February 2019, Qantas acquired a 19.9% shareholding.

 In August 2020, Alliance announced a deal to purchase 14 Embraer E190 jets adding to their current fleet and then in December 2020 ordered a further 16 more Embraer E190 jets bringing their total to 30.
-The first E190, named Brazilian Lad was received by the airline on 29 October 2020 at Brisbane Airport and is expected to enter service in February 2021.
+The first E190, named Brazilian Lad was received by the airline on 29 October 2020 at Brisbane Airport and was expected to enter service in February 2021.

 In May 2022, Alliance announced it had agreed terms to be taken over by Qantas.
-The deal is subject to regulatory and shareholder approval.
+The deal was subject to regulatory and shareholder approval and in April 2023, the Australian Competition & Consumer Commission opposed the takeover, and it was subsequently abandoned by both companies.

+On 27 February 2023, Alliance announced it would purchase an additional 30 E190s from Aercap for delivery between September 2023 and January 2026, most if not all of which being ex-jetBlue E-jets.
+The aircraft will be initially certified and maintained at their new base in Rockhampton, Queensland.

 Services

 Scheduled services

-As of Feb 2023, Alliance operates the following routes under its own name:
+As of August 2024, Alliance operates some routes under its own name but the majority of its services are fly-in fly-out.
+These include: